bioinformatics-ua/BioASQ-10/README.md

 $ ./setup.sh
 ```

 At this point, everything is set up and ready to run.
+To reproduce our submission runs for both tasks just execute `run.sh`.
+Furthermore, what this script does is just executing the `run.sh` script present in the synergy and taskb folders.
+So, if you are just interested in one of the task, just go to the respective folder and execute the local `run.sh` script.

 ### Directory structure